Hi, I’m Kate!

 This humble space is Treeshallow (named after the main realm in my novel The Door Between Worlds), and is a place for me to share with you my poetry, works in progress, thoughts on autism/neurodiversity and (on occasion) book reviews.

-My two latest books are:
+My three latest books are:

 Magic!
 Hissed The Little Demons (poetry)

 Everyone has their demons.

 From time to time, they’ll sneak up on us or run about underfoot.
 They’ll keep tripping us until we summon the one thing they can’t stand: magic.
 That igniting surge of self-belief that sends them crawling back into the shadows.

 An imaginative and accessible collection of poetry, Magic!
 Hissed The Little Demons explores depression, self-confidence, friendship, and determination, blending the fantastical with the contemporary, and a hint or two of sass.

 If We Could Hold Up The Sky (poetry)

 Love is malleable and comes in many forms.
 It can be shaped into bridges and carved into doorways.
 It can become a hand to hold up the sky when everything threatens to crash down around us.